Service Extension Units (Rural Areas)

 Types of Service Unit Assistance

-There are two types of assistance offered throught these units.
+There are two types of assistance offered through these units.
 The first is Basic Living Essentials, which includes food, clothing, utilities, housing assistance, temporary lodging, transportation, aid to victims of disasters, emergency services, food supplements, prescription medication (including treatment), dental services, eye exam and glasses and visits and aid to nursing home residents.

 The second type of Service Unit assistance is Education and Recreation, which includes back-to-school supplies, swimming pool passes, school fees and lunches, physical education clothing and summer youth camps.